Intrinsic Mirror Symmetry: Construction of the invariants

 Since both $\pr_1\circ\Psi$ and $\pr_1$ are idealized log \'etale it immediately follows that $\Psi$ is idealized log \'etale by the lifting criterion for (idealized log) \'etale morphisms.

-If furthermore the only punctured point of $\beta$ that isn't marked is $x_{\out}$, it follows again from the definition of $\overline\shK$ that $\Psi^{\bullet}\pr_2^{\bullet}\shI=\shK$.
+If furthermore the point $x_1,\ldots,x_n$ are marked, i.e., have non-negative contact order, it follows again from the definition of $\shK$ that $\Psi^{\bullet}\pr_2^{\bullet}\shI=\shK$.
 This is precisely the notion of ideally strict of \cite{Ogus}, III,Def.~1.3.2.
 The last statement then follows from \cite{Ogus}, IV,Variant~3.1.22. \end{proof}

 \begin{remark} Note that in general the morphism $\Psi$ is not strict, even when it is ideally strict.
 Indeed, $\Mbf(\shX,r)$ carries a product log structure coming from the universal log structure on $\Mbf$ and the log structure on $\scrP(\shX,r)$, while $\foM(\shX,\beta)$ carries the basic log structure for punctured maps. \end{remark}